Intro to Native American Indian Art

 A. Is the term "these people" disrespectful.

 III.
-Divisions of North American Indian Art.
+Divisions of Native American Indian Art.
 How to get a handle on the subject.

 A. The three major temporal divisions of Native North American culture.